samuel-book/causal_inference_notebook/glossary.md

 * **Heterogeneous treatment effects**: Heterogeneous treatment effects are where individual patients vary in their response to treatment.
 Clinical trials tend to estimate an average treatment effect across the whole population, but further analysis may reveal subgroups of patients who have smaller or larger treatment effects.

+* **Immortal time bias (survival bias)**: A bias that occurs in research studies when there is a period during which certain participants cannot experience the outcome being studied, creating an artificial survival advantage.
+Consider a study examining the effect of receiving tea and crumpets (T&C) on day 3 of intensive care unit (ICU) stay on patient survival: Group 1: Patients who received T&C on day 3, Group 2: Patients who did not receive T&C The first 3 days represent "immortal time" for Group 1 because these patients must have survived at least 3 days to receive T&C. This automatically makes Group 1 appear to have better survival rates since they couldn't have died before day 3, while Group 2 could have died at any time.

 * **Interaction**: Interaction in causal inference occurs when the joint effect of two exposures on an outcome differs from the sum of their individual effects.

 * **Interference**: Interference in causal inference occurs when one subject's treatment or exposure can affect the outcomes of other subjects.
 This phenomenon commonly arises in settings where social interactions influence outcomes.
 An example of interference is vaccination, where vaccination of one person affects others' infection risks.
 Or prioritisation of one patients treatment may affect the amount of time another patient waits for treatment.